Howmet Aerospace (NYSE:HWM) Updates FY 2021 Earnings Guidance

 Howmet Aerospace (NYSE:HWM) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $0.950-$1.020 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.000.
 The company issued revenue guidance of $5.05 billion-$5.15 billion, compared to the consensus revenue estimate of $5.15 billion.Howmet Aerospace also updated its Q3 2021 guidance to $0.230-$0.270 EPS.

-Several research analysts have recently weighed in on the company.
-Zacks Investment Research raised Howmet Aerospace from a hold rating to a buy rating and set a $33.00 price objective for the company in a research report on Friday, August 6th.
-Argus raised their target price on Howmet Aerospace from $33.00 to $38.00 and gave the company a buy rating in a research note on Wednesday, May 19th.
+A number of research analysts have recently commented on the company.
+Zacks Investment Research upgraded Howmet Aerospace from a hold rating to a buy rating and set a $33.00 target price for the company in a research note on Friday, August 6th.
+KeyCorp raised their target price on Howmet Aerospace from $37.00 to $38.00 and gave the company an overweight rating in a research note on Friday, May 7th.
 Wells Fargo & Company began coverage on Howmet Aerospace in a research note on Tuesday, May 18th.
 They issued an overweight rating and a $39.00 target price for the company.
-Finally, KeyCorp raised their target price on Howmet Aerospace from $37.00 to $38.00 and gave the company an overweight rating in a research note on Friday, May 7th.
-Twelve analysts have rated the stock with a buy rating, The stock currently has a consensus rating of Buy and a consensus price target of $32.73.
+Finally, Argus raised their price objective on Howmet Aerospace from $33.00 to $38.00 and gave the company a buy rating in a research report on Wednesday, May 19th.
+Twelve analysts have rated the stock with a buy rating, The stock has a consensus rating of Buy and a consensus target price of $32.73.

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, August 25th.
-Shareholders of record on Friday, August 6th will be paid a dividend of $0.02 per share.
+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, August 25th.
+Shareholders of record on Friday, August 6th will be issued a $0.02 dividend.
+This represents a $0.08 dividend on an annualized basis and a dividend yield of 0.25%.
 The ex-dividend date is Thursday, August 5th.
-This represents a $0.08 dividend on an annualized basis and a yield of 0.25%.
-Howmet Aerospace’s dividend payout ratio (DPR) is currently 10.00%.
+Howmet Aerospace’s payout ratio is 10.00%.

 About Howmet Aerospace